 - Portrait of Louis XIV – known as the “official portrait” of Louis XIV.

 - Capital of a column from the audience hall of the palace of Darius I – an impressive column that was one of 36 and was constructed in Iranian style.

-This museum is incredibly impressive not just because it holds the largest collection of impressionist and post-impressionist masterpieces in the world, but also because of the building that they are housed in.
+This museum is incredibly impressive not just because it holds the largest collection of impressionist and post-impressionist masterpieces in the world, but also because of the building where they are housed in.

-A former railway station that was built between 1898 and 1900, the architecture is absolutely stunning!
+The architecture is absolutely stunning!
+It was formerly a railway station built between 1898 and 1900.
 It’s worth spending an entire afternoon here but if you don’t have enough time, be sure not to miss the large clock offering stunning city views or these exhibits:

 - Henri de Toulouse-Lautrec and Parisian Life